 In 2008 the monitoring design for NTP was consolidated from 60 days after it was determined that long-term trends in turtle populations could be detected with an acceptable level of confidence when survey effort was reduced (Whiting, 2008).
 Monitoring in the NW Cape and Cape Range divisions now occurs daily over the 28 days of the peak nesting period.
-Three weekends of monitoring during each of the pre and post peak nesting periods also occurs at NW Cape division.
+Three weekends of monitoring during each of the pre and post peak nesting periods also occurs at the NW Cape division.

-Trend analyses of the NTP data have been undertaken every three years to understand longer-term changes in patterns of nesting at Ningaloo.
-The most recent trend analysis in 2016 is available online at www.ningalooturtles.org.au.
-A more recent analysis incorporating data collected since 2016 is underway.
+Trend analyses of the NTP data have been undertaken to understand longer-term changes in patterns of nesting at Ningaloo.
+The most recent trend analysis was completed in 2024 and will be available online at www.ningalooturtles.org.au.